Straw-Hat-Hacks/ai-transparency-stamp/guidelines.md

 ---

 ✅ When in doubt, choose the value that most closely reflects the **source of creation**, not just the tool.
-The goal is transparency — not perfection.
+The goal is transparency, not perfection.